smithfabian/P2-Project/README.md

 ## Introduction

-This project is a collaborative effort by students at Aalborg University, aiming to develop a practical understanding of Java and datamanagemnt concepts.
-The P2 Project focuses on applying and integrating various technologies and tools, fostering teamwork and problem-solving skills.
+This project is a collaborative effort by students in group 5 (CCT2 2023), aiming to develop a practical understanding of Java and data management concepts.
+The P2 Project focuses on applying and integrating various technologies and tools for example technologies as relational database and tools as SCRUM development, fostering teamwork and problem-solving skills.

 ## Dependencies